 Famous applications include Sentiment Analysis, Article Classification, and even teaching a Neural Network to write Shakespeare.

 - Stanford NLP (Video Series) – Full course on “traditional” Natural Language Processing, including sentiment analysis, Naive Bayes models, n-grams, etc.

-- CS224D: Deep Learning for Natural Language Processing (Course), (Course materials here) - Introduction to the theory behind deep learning for NLP.
+- CS224N: NLP with Deep Learning (Course), (Course materials here) – Introduction to the theory behind deep learning for NLP.